 Main Idea Question: “Do you think all the cancer cells in a tumor have the same mutations?”.

-Pre-cancerous cells acquire certain mutations that allow them to start growing moremore oncogene activity or less tumor suppressor activity
+Pre-cancerous cells acquire certain mutations that allow them to start growing more—these mutations result in more oncogene activity or less tumor suppressor activity

-continue acquiring mutations as such:
+The pre-cancerous cells continue acquiring mutations as such:

 As cells start dividing faster (such as growing in a tumor), they get worse at making sure that everything is happening right--that none of their DNA is broken and that they have the right number of chromosomes.
 This means that they acquire more mutations as they go on.

+Teacher Preparation for the Activity

+Obtain beads in five colors (plastic play necklace beads in pink, orange, yellow, purple and green are what we use).
+You’ll need about 30 beads of each color per group.

+Print out one Student Handout per group, and write two colors (which will be the resistance colors for that group) at the top of each sheet.
+If you have enough students, have several groups with the same resistance colors.
+Be sure to designate at least one group as ‘No Resistance’.

+Obtain paper lunch bags and plastic cups (6 cups per group).

 The Activity

 Students separate into groups of 3.
 One group of 2, if necessary, works well with the activity and should be designated No Resistance.